 32bit or 64bit?

-You need to find out if you are running a 32bit or a 64bit Linux operating system.
+Next you need to find out if you are running a 32bit or a 64bit Linux operating system.
+Note that the actual architecture of your CPU (32bit or 64bit) is not relevant.
+You need to find our if you have a 32bit or a 64bit operating system.
 Depending on your exact Linux distribution, there are more or less painful ways to find this out:

 - Ubuntu 13, 14, 15: